Amy Dalrymple, Forum News Service, Published September 25 2013

 Power company plan could speed Bakken pipeline progressBISMARCK – A Duluth, Minn., energy company announced today it plans to create an energy corridor that could efficiently transport oil and natural gas produced in North Dakota and reduce natural gas flaring.

 ALLETE, an energy company that has a 465-mile electrical transmission line from central North Dakota to Duluth, said it plans to work with other energy companies to locate pipelines along its existing right-of-way.

-ALLETE officials made the announcement from the North Dakota Capitol Wednesday with Gov. Jack Dalrymple and members of the EmPower North Dakota Commission.
+ALLETE officials made the announcement from the North Dakota Capitol this morning with Gov. Jack Dalrymple and members of the EmPower North Dakota Commission.